Department of Cell Biology

 Our research is intertwined with our teaching mission.
 Through intensive, interdisciplinary training programs, our faculty mentor a new generation of cellular biologists, helping them build the skills they need to lead labs of their own.

-Our laboratories and offices are located in multiple NYU Langone research facilities.
-We have research space in the Skirball Institute of Biomolecular Medicine and in the Medical Science Building, both located at 540 First Avenue in Manhattan.
-We also have space on the sixth floor of the West Tower of the Alexandria Center for Life Sciences at 430 East 29th Street.
+Our laboratories and offices are located in multiple NYU Langone research facilities, which include the Medical Science Building and the Joan and Joel Smilow Research Center, both located at 540 First Avenue, the Science Building at 435 East 30th Street, and the Alexandria Center for Life Sciences at 430 East 29th Street.

-For general inquiries, email Kalyani Narasimhan, PhD, executive director, at email@example.com.
+For general inquiries, email Nancy Rodriguez, executive assistant to the chair, at firstname.lastname@example.org.